 Old Town Kraków

-Culture vultures could spend a lifetime randomly uncovering Old Town Kraków’s innumerable charms, whether it’s hunting down architectural genius in medieval squares or drenching yourself in Polish culture at Kraków’s best museums such as the Historical Museum of the City of Krakow or National Museum in Krakow.
+Culture vultures could spend a lifetime randomly uncovering Old Town Kraków’s innumerable charms.
+Whether it’s hunting down architectural genius in medieval squares or drenching yourself in Polish culture at Kraków’s best museums such as the Historical Museum of the City of Krakow or National Museum in Krakow, boredom is impossible in Old Town Krakow.

 Once you’re done exploring Wawel Hill, introduce yourself to Wawel Dragon, a badass (literally) fire-breathing dragon immortalized in bronze in front of his former mythical lair below the northwestern side of the castle walls.
 Watch your eyebrows!